alanng10/Secane/Docue/Web/a.md

 Browser mouse trigg and keyboard trigg is mode switch able by Type Board index.

-Browser keyboard mode has over lay to shown button to inn keyboard key that is not in Type Board index.
+Browser keyboard mode has over lay to shown button to inn keyboard key that is not in Type index.

 For Class Lang module for web browser, browser inn within program frame is trigg with Type Board index like any